vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

           rhythm issues, thyroid problems, etc.)."
         minScore: 10
         maxScore: 14
-        subscale: default
+      - resultSummary: "Severe Anxiety (15–21)"
-      - text: "Severe Anxiety (15–21).
-Your result shows a high level of anxiety.
+        text: "Your result shows a high level of anxiety.
 This means anxiety may significantly affect your daily life.
 Recommended
           steps: Combination of psychotherapy (CBT or practical relaxation) and medication, if prescribed by a psychiatrist.
 It’s crucial to consult a